openebs/website/docs/main/Solutioning/backup-and-restore/velero-br-rbv.md

 ---
-id: velerobrfs
+id: velerobrrbv
-title: Velero Backup and Restore using Replicated PV Mayastor Snapshots - FileSystem
+title: Velero Backup and Restore using Replicated PV Mayastor Snapshots - Raw Block Volumes
 keywords:
-  - Velero Backup and Restore using Replicated PV Mayastor Snapshots - FileSystem
+  - Velero Backup and Restore using Replicated PV Mayastor Snapshots - Raw Block Volumes
   - Velero Backup and Restore
-  - FileSystem
+  - Raw Block Volumes
-description: In this document, you learn about Velero Backup and Restore using Replicated PV Mayastor Snapshots - FileSystem.
+description: In this document, you learn about Velero Backup and Restore using Replicated PV Mayastor Snapshots - Raw Block Volumes.
 ---

-# Velero Backup and Restore using Replicated PV Mayastor Snapshots - FileSystem
+# Velero Backup and Restore using Replicated PV Mayastor Snapshots - Raw Block Volumes

 Using Velero for backup and restore operations with Replicated PV Mayastor snapshots combines the strengths of both tools, providing a robust, efficient, and easy-to-manage solution for protecting your Kubernetes applications and data.
 The integration leverages the high performance and efficiency of Replicated PV Mayastor snapshots with the comprehensive backup capabilities of Velero, ensuring your data is always protected and recoverable.